CNN sets first Biden-Trump presidential debate for June 27 in Atlanta

 - Oops!Something went wrong.Please try again later.

 Donald Trump, then president, answers a question as Joe Biden, the Democratic presidential nominee, listens during the second and final presidential debate at Belmont University on Oct.
-22, 2020 in Nashville, Tennessee.
-(Photo by Morry Gash-Pool/Getty Images)
+22, 2020, in Nashville, Tennessee.
+(Morry Gash-Pool/Getty Images)

-WASHINGTON — CNN announced on Wednesday morning that it will host a debate between President Joe Biden and presumptive Republican presidential nominee Donald Trump at the network’s Atlanta studios on June 27.
+WASHINGTON — CNN announced Wednesday that it will host a debate between President Joe Biden and presumptive Republican presidential nominee Donald Trump at the network’s Atlanta studios on June 27.

 CNN said there would be no audience present for the debate and moderators will be announced later.